dkoslicki/MetaPalette/README.md

 If you wish to use a custom training database, the following steps must be performed:

 0. Install Bcalm
-1. Create a directory to contain the training data (called ``CommonKmerTrainingData`` below).
+1. Create a directory to contain the training data (called ``MetaPaletteTrainingData`` below).
-2. Create an acceptable taxonomy for the training genomes, and place it in the ``CommonKmerTrainingData`` folder.
+2. Create an acceptable taxonomy for the training genomes, and place it in the ``MetaPaletteTrainingData`` folder.
-3. Create a file consisting of the full paths of the training genomes, and save this to a file (for example, ``FileNames.txt``).
+3. Create a file consisting of the full paths of the training genomes, and save this to a file ``FileNames.txt``.
-4. Compile the code contained in ``CommonKmers/src/CountInFile/``.
+4. Compile the code contained in ``MetaPalette/src/CountInFile/``.
-5. Run the script ``Train.jl``.
+5. Run the script ``Train.py``.

 Alternatively, you can use Docker (though an acceptable taxonomy still needs to be created).